zzhangjii/learning-library/workshops/LabGuide600ConfigureJavaWithATP.md

 ![](./images/500/GenerateSSH.png)

+#### For windows users:

+- Download and run the [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) installer.

+- Generate a private and public key pair:
+    - Go to the Windows Start menu -> All Programs -> PuTTY and open PuTTYgen
+    - Click the 'Generate' button and PuTTYgen will ask you to make some random movement with your mouse until it has enough random data to generate a secure key for you
+    - Click the 'Save private key' button and save the resulting file somewhere safe and only accessible by you!

 - **Virtual Cloud Network Compartment**: Select Demo Compartment
 - **Virtual Cloud Network**: In the Virtual Cloud Network field, select the Virtual Cloud Network for the instance which we created earlier in this lab.
 - **Subnet Compartment**: Select Demo Compartment